East Bay Getting to Zero

 Key vaccine updates:

-• People may choose which vaccine they receive as a booster dose using the “mix and match” approach.
+- People may choose which vaccine they receive as an updated dose using the “mix and match” approach.
 Everyone, especially those who got a single J&J dose, is recommended to get a Moderna or Pfizer booster.
 Data shows better protection against hospitalization with Omicron with mRNA boosters after a J&J dose.

-• Both the Moderna and Pfizer-BioNTech COVID-19 vaccines have earned full FDA approval.
+- Both the Moderna and Pfizer-BioNTech COVID-19 mRNA vaccines have earned full FDA approval.

 Real-world data from US studies from winter 2022-2023 show that the bivalent booster provided: